Misakihime21/Luna/README.md

 - closet in the corridor
 - parent's bathroom

-- broken table and a plate srcreamer
+- broken table and a plate screamer
 - a demon - two glowing eyes

 - bugfix switcher interactions - check with the linetrace